anarhasanov/2018-kaggle-survey-analysis/README.md

 Starting from 2017 Kaggle conducts global Data Science and Machine Learning survey among data professions, with an intention to establish a comprehensive view of the state of the field.

-By taking advantage of Kaggle survey data, this notebook aims at concentrating on a particular subgroup of respondents – professionals with undergraduate major in business discipline, who changed or in the proses of changing their career into Data Science/Data Analytics and comparing them with professionals coming from other backgrounds.
-In context of this paper respondents coming from Business background are simply called “switchers” and the rest “others”.
+By taking advantage of Kaggle survey data, this analysis aims at concentrating on a particular subgroup of respondents – professionals with undergraduate major in business discipline, who changed or in the proses of changing their career into Data Science/Data Analytics and comparing them with professionals coming from other backgrounds.
+In context of this analysis respondents coming from Business background are simply called “switchers” and the rest “others”.

 Major research question is how different the switchers are from others.
-The paper has the following objectives for analysis of survey data:
+There are the following objectives:
 1. To establish a view of what is going on in the Data Scientist field.
 2. In particular, compare respondents coming from Business discipline with others